 Throw a log on the fire, luxuriate in an outdoor hot tub, open that vintage bottle of red you have been saving for that perfect occasion and enjoy the romantic ambience that only comes with a winter escape, writes Natarsha Brown.

 Winter is well and truly upon us and Australians who can’t make it to Europe this season are retreating across the country for micro trips while they wait out the colder months.
 Here are the most romantic escapes around Australia to hibernate with your loved one this winter.

 Mt Mulligan Lodge

-Mt Mulligan Lodge, the latest addition to the Northern Escape Collection, has recently opened in outback Far North Queensland, providing a secluded escape in an area rich in Australian history.
-Remotely located west of Cairns, the lodge is accessible via a 30-minute scenic helicopter ride or 2.5-hour 4WD adventure.
+Mt Mulligan Lodge resides in outback Far North Queensland, providing a secluded escape in an area rich with Australian history.
+Remotely located west of Cairns, the lodge is accessible via a 35-minute scenic helicopter ride or 2.5-hour 4WD adventure.
 Situated at the base of Mount Mulligan, the entirely private 28,000-hectare property bears the marks of the historic gold and coal rush and in its current operation, as a working cattle station, the pastoral history of Australia.
 Ensuring an intimate escape, the lodge accommodates just 16 guests at any one time.
-Winter packages include on-site gourmet meals, a personal electric buggy at your disposal to explore the sprawling property with ease and unlimited use of kayaks and fishing gear to enjoy the property’s weir.
+Packages include on-site gourmet meals, a personal electric buggy at your disposal to explore the sprawling property with ease and unlimited use of kayaks and fishing gear to enjoy the property’s weir.

 Is there anything more romantic than a weekend spent in the desert overlooking the changing colours and grandeur of Uluru?
 The World Heritage-listed icon has attained the status of a pilgrimage and the Longitude 131° allows you to do it in style.
 Experience the stillness and immensity of our Red Centre while soaking in a private hot tub, indulging in meals prepared by Executive Chef Matthias Beer, enjoying sunset drinks and canapes on the deck or walking among Bruce Munro’s internationally acclaimed solar installation Field of Light.